The best waterproof dress shoes for men

 Crocket and Jones Cordovan Boot

-A Storm Welt is nothing more a variation of Goodyear Welting.
+A Storm Welt is nothing more than a variation of Goodyear Welting.
 As you can see in the picture above, the raised welt forms a ‘cup’ around the leather upper.
 However, a storm welt alone does not make the shoe waterproof.
 On the other hand, a rubber or foam outsole doesn’t absorb moisture.

 A rubber sole also provides superior traction.
 A grippy outsole is extremely important for walking on rained-on walking surfaces, and that’s where a dress sneaker will outperform a leather sole.